puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_adding_classes_nix.markdown

 ## Ensure Web Access

-In order to ensure you are able to view the results in your web browser, install `httpd` (for RedHat/CentOS/Fedora) or `apache2` (for Debian/Ubuntu) on your agent node.
+To view the results in your web browser, install `httpd` (for RedHat/CentOS/Fedora) or `apache2` (for Debian/Ubuntu) on your agent node.

 #### For RedHat/CentOS/Fedora Users
 1. **On the Puppet agent**, run `sudo yum search httpd`.